 2. When am I entitled to compensation if a train is delayed?

 Customers can claim compensation on each transport contract (each ticket is a transport contract).
 The customer is entitled to compensation if he reaches the final destination on his ticket with a delay of 60 minutes or longer.
 Which train and which rail company caused the delay is immaterial.
-The only conditions are that the customer must have a ticket for the journey he has completed, and that the delay is the fault of a rail company.
+The only conditions are that the customer must have a ticket for the journey he has completed.
 TGV customers receive compensation for delays of 30 minutes or longer.